Discovering the True Meaning of Downward Dog

 Pups tend to attain this position when they are happy.
 Your furry friend may do this when you come back home from being gone, or when you first wake up in the morning.
 They are excited their human is back in their presence.
 This is their way of saying “hello, I am so happy you are here.”
 However, you will not see a dog do this to a stranger as it is a behavior they only share with someone they are comfortable with and truly love.

 Within their doggy-to-doggy world, this is the universal sign for “Let’s play”.
-This is true for dogs of all ages, sizes, breeds and social rankings.
+This is true for dogs of all ages, sizes, breeds, and social rankings.
 Dogs will also tend to grin as a playful expression.
 If a fellow dog is not familiar with this position, they may receive the gesture as a sign of aggression.
 If you do become concerned, look for continued “play bows” which means the activity is still enjoyable.

 There are a few circumstances in which the downward dog position can be indicative of something not so fun.
 If your pup is exhibiting signs of pain with this position it could be that they are suffering from a bout of pancreatitis or back pain.
 This position may also be caused by something as minor as the presence of gas, or a more serious issue as in a gastrointestinal blockage.
 Monitor your pet’s mood and behavior while performing downward dog to decide if this is a time to be playful or a time to make a trip to the veterinarian.